forestryio/forestry.io/hugo/content/docs/previews/build-commands.md

 ### Examples

-#### JS-based static site generators: Gatsby, Gridsome, Eleventy, Next, etc.
+#### JS-based static site generators: Gatsby, Gridsome, Eleventy, Next, Nuxt, etc.

 For a JS-based static site generator build from a `src` subfolder and aliasing `npm start` to the development command in the `package.json`, you would write: